Ben Agajanian

-Benjamin James Agajanian (August 28, 1919 – February 8, 2018), nicknamed "the Toeless Wonder", was an American football player, primarily a placekicker in the National Football League (NFL), the All-America Football Conference (AAFC) and American Football League (AFL).
+Benjamin James Agajanian (August 28, 1919 – February 8, 2018), nicknamed "the Toeless Wonder", was an American football player, primarily a placekicker in the National Football League (NFL), All-America Football Conference (AAFC) and American Football League (AFL).

 Early life

 Born in Santa Ana, California, he graduated from San Pedro High School in the San Pedro community in Los Angeles.
 A placekicker, he played college football at Compton Junior College and the University of New Mexico in Albuquerque.

+In 1939, during his time at college, four of the toes on Agajanian's kicking foot were crushed in workplace accident, and doctors amputated them.

 He served in the U.S. Army Air Forces during World War II as a physical training instructor.
-While playing in college, Agajanian had four toes of his kicking foot crushed in a work accident and then amputated in 1939.